prakhosha/prakhosha/README.md

 # Brief summary of me

-If I have to defined myself, I would like to borrow Frankl's idea:
+If I have to defined myself, let me borrow Frankl's idea of meaning:

 1. I would like to live a simple life, creating new representations and seeing the world through these new representations
 2. I would like to experience the worlds and model or represent it using many representations